jchancel/jdeation-designer/README.md

 #3 Initiate Pull Request

 Initiate a GitHub pull request and we will pull your design into the solution.
-Upon the next JDeation Designer build your model will be part of the solution.
+Upon the next JDeation Designer build your model will be part of the solution!